Skrylar/ImpromptuModular/README.md

 ### Tied steps<a id="tied-ps"></a>

 When CVs are intended to be held across subsequent steps, this button can be used to tie the CV of the current step to the CV of the previous step.
 When tied, any changes to the CV of the head note will be propagated to all consecutive contiguous tied notes automatically.
-Two different *gate 1 behaviors* are available (new in upcoming version 0.6.13), and can be toggled in the right-click menu.
-All gate types are adjusted automatically when tying and untying notes, and in all cases, manual insepction of the gate types will reveal what has been done in the sequencer.
+Two different *gate 1 behaviors* are available and can be toggled in the right-click menu.
+All gate types are adjusted automatically when tying and untying notes, and in all cases, manual inspection of the gate types will reveal what has been done in the sequencer.
 Any change to this option will only take effect on subsequent edits in the sequencer.

-* When the **Held tied notes** option is activated (default behavior), then the gate 1 output is sustained (held high) across a series of contiguous tied steps, and the initial gate type of the head note will be propagated to last step's gate type. (new in upcoming version 0.6.13)
+* When the **Held tied notes** option is activated (default behavior), then the gate 1 output is sustained (held high) across a series of contiguous tied steps, and the initial gate type of the head note will be propagated to last step's gate type.

-* When the **Held tied notes** option is deactivated, only the head note has a gate and the remainder of any follolwing contiguous gates are turned off, but can be manually turned back on if desired.
+* When the **Held tied notes** option is deactivated, only the head note has a gate and the remainder of any following contiguous gates are turned off, but can be manually turned back on if desired.

 The following diagram shows the effect of the Held tied notes option.